asm/imp_serial_display_driver/README.md

 An Electric Imp serial display driver
 =====================================

-Contained here are two examples that contain the Screen class for driving these handy serial LCD screens: https://www.sparkfun.com/products/9067.
+Here are two examples of a simple Screen class for driving these handy serial LCD screens: https://www.sparkfun.com/products/9067.

 * driver.nut is a simple, single screen hellow world example.
 Simply connect the RX pin on the screen to PIN1 of the Imp.